By accessing this site, you agree to the following terms and conditions and other applicable law.

 Your rights as a data subject

 The regulations provide a number of rights to you as the Data Subject.
-[Company Name] is committed to upholding those rights and those applicable to the personal information we collect and process are listed below.
+Shoot the Company is committed to upholding those rights and those applicable to the personal information we collect and process are listed below.
 In addition to these rights, you have the right to escalate any concern to the Supervisory Authority, which in the UK is the Information Commissioners Office https://ico.org.uk.
 A full and detailed explanation of all rights can be found at https://ico.org.uk/for-the-public/

 - Right of Access – you have the right to know what personal information is held, by whom and why.